yousufmiah/product-analysis-car/README.md

 About Our Web Site:

-- Thi is a Cad web site which is very important for car purchase.
+## Thi is a Car App site which is very important for car purchase.

+## Home page:

-- Home page: some text by description about car and picture and live demo can watch to select for car and some reviews what are our customer comments.
+- some text by description about car and picture and live demo can watch to select for car and some reviews what are our customer comments.

+## Reviews page:

-- Reviews page: There are our all reviews of valuable customers.
+-There are our all reviews of valuable customers.

+## Dashboard page:

-- Dashboard page: we can see our situation at present by chart in this page.
+-we can see our situation at present by chart in this page.

+## Blogs Page:

-- Blogs Page: there discuss some semantic element for layout of website.
+- there discuss some semantic element for layout of website.

+## About Page:

-- About Page: Here we publish some text for about whole website.
+-Here we publish some text for about whole website.